toggledbits/Reactor-docs/docs/Conditions.md

 * `NUL` - The group state is *null*, which means it does not make a contribution to the logic state of its parent group; logic elements within the NUL group still evaluate and generate results, however, so subgroups of a NUL group can have Activities.

 The last group operator, `NUL`, is intended to be used to create [modular logic](Modular-Logic.md).
 It allows you to make condition groups that may referred to by other conditions, but do not pass their own state upward.
 It has a similar effect to disabling the group, in that disabled groups do not affect their parent's state, but disabled groups also do not run their condition contents (including subgroups), where `NUL` groups can still evaluate all of their conditions and subgroups and launch activities.

+!!! info "Important Concept!"
+    Since a group is a kind of condition that contains other conditions, it therefore applies that a group, like any condition, can only be *true* or *false*.
+It cannot be *more true* or *more false*.
+If an OR group, for example, contains two conditions, and one of them becomes *true*, then group becomes *true*.
+If the second condition in the group later becomes *true*, *the group state does not change* &mdash; it's already *true* and it cannot become "more true."
+This is very important to understand when it comes to running Activities, discussed later.

 In addition to each condition's specific test operation, most condition types have [condition options](Condition-Options.md) that can be used to further modify their evaluation state, or restrict when the condition is true (for example, only after the test condition has been met for a period of time, or a number of times within a period of time, or in sequence following another condition).
 See [Condition Options](Condition-Options.md) for full details.